 Relay.app vs. n8n

-Relay.app is AI-native and easy to use with natural language workflow editing. n8n is open-source, self-hostable, and built for technical teams.
+Relay.app is AI-native and built for non-technical teams with natural language workflow creation and human-in-the-loop controls. n8n is open-source, self-hostable, and designed for developers.
 Here's how to choose between them in 2026.

 Decorative image